TYPO3/Fluid/Documentation/Usage/Components.rst

 ..  versionadded:: Fluid 4.3

-Fluid's component feature allows you to map ViewHelper tags to individual Fluid templates.
-This means that you can effectively create your own HTML elements, which can be used across the whole project.
+Fluid's components are custom HTML-like tags based on Fluid templates that you can reuse throughout your project.
 The concept is similar to popular frontend frameworks like React and Vue or native Web Components, but they are server-rendered by PHP.